JovanSardinha/Git_Workflow_Model/README.md

 # Git_Workflow_Model

-To simulate the git workflow
+To simulate the git workflow for a collaborative project